breck7/scroll/README.md

 ## Project Status

-Discussing spec for v1.
+**Discussing spec for v1.**

 Note: this Readme.md file is written in markdown, but if someone wants to work on Dumbdown syntax highlighting for GitHub, once we have a spec, that would be great!

 Issue is here: https://github.com/treenotation/dumbdown/issues/1

 ## Release Notes

-Version 0.2 01/20/2021
+- Version 0.2 01/20/2021
- Let's make this a real thing.
+-- Let's make this a real thing.
 Readme and GitHub project started.
-Version 0.1 09/01/2019
+- Version 0.1 09/01/2019
- Prototype and idea first launched.
+-- Prototype and idea first launched.

 ## Important

 It should go without saying, but this is public domain.

-Dumbdown is dedicated to my friend, and one of my best mentors and heroes Aaron Swartz.
+Dumbdown is made with love in memory and honor of Aaron Swartz.

 http://www.aaronsw.com/weblog/001189